Weniverse-git/Loupedeck-Libre-Hardware-Monitor/README.md

 <br>

-⚠️This is for personal use, but I'm making it public because I think many people are looking for this functionality.
+⚠️I'm making it public because I think many people are looking for this functionality.
+But basically, it is for personal use.
 I cannot guarantee ongoing maintenance.

 <br>